I have obtained a figure from the calculator but it is very different to the market value of my home - why is there such a difference?

 I have typed in the correct postcode but the calculator comes back with a message saying 'Invalid Postcode' - what should I do?

 Once you have checked that you have typed in the postcode correctly and typed the number zero or letter O where appropriate, there may be rare occasions where your postcode will not be found.
-The calculator uses a list of postcodes to work out where your home is situated.
+The calculator uses a list of postcodes provided by the Royal Mail to work out where your home is situated.
 This list is updated regularly, but there may be some delay.
 If your postcode has recently changed then try entering your old postcode.
-You may still be using your old postcode after the Royal Mail have changed it, so check on the Royal Mail's postcode finder at http://postcode.royalmail.com.
+You may still be using your old postcode after the Royal Mail have changed it, so check on the Royal Mail's postcode finder at https://www.royalmail.com/find-a-postcode.
 Rebuilding costs are available for the United Kingdom, Channel Islands and Isle of Man.

 I am trying to use the calculator but get a message 'Area out of range' – what should I do?